If you’re looking for a way to save money with minimal effort, I have two words for you: digital coupons.

 Download The Krazy Coupon Lady app and you’ll get access to our full database of digital savings galore.

 1. Get digital grocery coupons within each store’s app or website.

 One of the easiest ways to find digital coupons is to download a grocery store app or visit a store’s website.
 Some of the coupons you’ll find are store coupons (issued by the store itself), while others are manufacturer coupons (issued by the brand’s manufacturer).
 A few stores — like Target and Dollar General — offer both store and manufacturer coupons inside their apps.

 Once you download the store’s app, you’ll create a profile and start clipping digital coupons to save them to your account.

 While it’s easy enough to clip and save coupons, the real magic happens when you use a coupon in combination with a sale or a deal.

 To make it easy, we’ve rounded up all the latest grocery deals at these stores:

 - Tom Thumb

-Most stores apply coupons and discounts in the following order, which means if you try to use the same paper and digital coupon for one item, the register will likely beep and reject one of your coupons.
+Most stores apply coupons and discounts in a certain order.
+This means if you try to use the exact same paper and digital coupon for one item, the register will likely beep and reject one of your coupons.
 Knowing the order that coupons get applied also helps you do the mental math to figure out what your total will be in case you need to reach a certain minimum spend threshold.

 - Digital coupons